LivingInSyn/sliver/Getting-Started.md

 Sliver is designed for a one server deployment per-operation.
 The server supports Linux, Windows, and MacOS however we strongly recommend running the server on a Linux host (or MacOS, well really anything that isn't Windows), as some features may be more difficult to get working on a Windows server.
 The Windows client should work just fine when accessing a Linux/MacOS server from Windows, if for some odd reason your operators want to actually use Windows you'll just need to setup [multiplayer mode](https://github.com/BishopFox/sliver/wiki/Multiplayer-Mode).

-Sliver has two external dependencies for _optional_ features: MinGW and Metasploit.
+Obfuscated builds require `git` to be installed.
+Additionally, Sliver has two external dependencies for _optional_ features: MinGW and Metasploit.
 To enable DLL payloads (on a Linux server) you need to install MinGW.
 To enable some MSF integrations you'll need Metasploit installed on the server.

 #### System Requirements